samcep/Expense-app/README.md

 - View all recorded expenses.
 - View a summary of all expenses.
 - View a summary of expenses for a specific month (current year).
-## Installation
-To install and run the Expense Tracker CLI, follow these steps:

 ## Usage